codeinthehole/codeinthehole.com/www/posts/0035-using-pip-to-install-from-github.rst

 Problem
 =======

-The python package installer pip can be used to install directly from Github:
+The python package installer pip can be used to install directly from Github, like so:

 .. sourcecode:: bash